-The separation that is enabled by test deployment helps make sure a cleaner test run and therefore, more accurate test results.
-In the deployment step, Test Edition copies deployment items, that is, files and folders, to the deployment folder before it runs tests.
-Test Edition copies files of the following types:
+The separation that is enabled by test deployment helps ensure a cleaner test run and therefore, more accurate test results.
+In the deployment step, Team System Test copies deployment items, that is, files and folders, to the deployment folder before it runs tests.
+Team System Test copies files of the following types:

 The test binary file, for example, the assembly built from your test project, or a generic test's binary file.

 All dependent assemblies.
 For more information, see Troubleshooting in Test Edition.

 Files that you have specified, such as XML files and configuration files, on which tests depend.
 You can configure deployment both by specifying additional deployment items to be copied and by changing the deployment folder.
 For more information, see How to: Configure Test Deployment.